American AAdvantage Loyalty Points Program: How It Works

 Loyalty Points determine upgrade priority

-Complimentary upgrades are one of the best perks of airline elite status.
+Complimentary upgrades are one of the best perks of airline elite status (well, at least in theory).
 Loyalty Points can play into your odds of getting upgrades.
 American Airlines upgrades are prioritized first by elite status, and then by your rolling 12-month total of Loyalty Points.

 In other words, the more Loyalty Points you rack up on an ongoing basis, the higher your upgrade priority will be within your elite tier.
 Nowadays all AAdvantage elites are eligible for complimentary upgrades within North America, and upgrades even extend to companions.

 However, there are lots of people eligible for upgrades and limited seats to upgrade to, so higher elite status and a higher Loyalty Points total really makes a difference for clearing into an available seat.
-Then again, so many first class seats nowadays are snagged with American’s aggressive cash upgrades.
+Then again, so many first class seats nowadays are snagged with American’s aggressive cash upgrades., and there just aren’t that many seats to upgrade to.

 Upgrades are prioritized based on Loyalty Points